stereobooster/package.json/README.md

 `jsnext:main` has been superseded by `pkg.module`, which indicates the location of a file with import/export declarations.

 Original proposal is [here](https://github.com/jsforum/jsforum/issues/5).

-### `browser`

-The `browser` field is provided by a module author as a hint to javascript bundlers or component tools when packaging modules for client side use.
-Proposal is [here](https://github.com/defunctzombie/package-browser-field-spec).

 ### `style`